JohnMBrandt/JohnMBrandt.github.io/_blog/sentence-similarity.md

 ### Self attention

-Self attention [@attention] provides an alternative to RNN architectures, which are slower and more computationally intensive.
+Self attention provides an alternative to RNN architectures, which are slower and more computationally intensive.
 Because RNNs are sequential, it is impossible to learn representations in parallel.
 Additionally, RNNs do not adequately model long-term